alejorrojas/WeatherApp-Proyect/README.md

 In order to run the code on your own device, you will have to:

 * First, make sure that you already have installed node in your computer.
-* The, fork and clone the repository.
+* Then, fork and clone the repository.
 * On main folder, run the following comand in your terminal

 ```